Setting Expectations – What is Internal Audit at Florida Tech

 The word “Auditor” can have some negative connotations.
-But the new Internal Audit Department at Florida Tech should be viewed in a positive light.
-All faculty and staff should have an open mind about the benefits of this new function.
+But the Internal Audit Department at Florida Tech should be viewed in a positive light.
+All faculty and staff should have an open mind about the benefits of this function.
 Interacting with an Internal Auditor should be just another way we are all working together to make Florida Tech a world class university.
 We should all strive towards accountability for top performance.

 What exactly is Internal Auditing?